Anglican Diocese of Jos

 The church continued to grow under Ebo and his successor, Timothy Adesola, and, in September 1990, the diocese was further subdivided into three, with new missionary dioceses at Makurdi and Yola, and became part of Province 3 when the Church of Nigeria was divided on 20 September 1990.
 Subsequently, the diocese has become part of the Province of Jos.

 The diocese has a long tradition of involvement with education.
 As well as founding and supporting a large number of schools, it has strong connections with TCNN and St. Francis of Assisi Theological College, Wusasa.

-The Bishop of Jos is Benjamin Kwashi, since 1992.